-- Comply with Title VI, Section 601, of the Civil Rights Act of 1964, which states that no persons, on the grounds of race, color, or national origin, shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination related to, the arts - Comply with Title IX, Section 1681 et seq. of the Education Amendments of 1972, and the Age Discrimination Act of 1975, Section 6101-6107, which prohibit discrimination on the basis of sex or age - Maintain complete and accurate records of all activities connected with the grant - Give credit to MSAC in accordance with published recognition guidelines, available by clicking here, whenever and wherever credit is being given - Notify the appropriate MSAC staff person in writing if a significant change is made in any MSAC-funded program or project
+- Comply with Title VI, Section 601, of the Civil Rights Act of 1964, which states that no persons, on the grounds of race, color, or national origin, shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination related to, the arts - Comply with Title IX, Section 1681 et seq. of the Education Amendments of 1972, - Comply with the Age Discrimination Act of 1975, Section 6101-6107 - Comply with relevant State and federal laws - Maintain complete and accurate records of all activities connected with the grant - Give credit to MSAC in accordance with published recognition guidelines, whenever and wherever credit is being given - Notify the appropriate MSAC staff person in writing if a significant change is made in any MSAC-funded program or project

-In addition to the requirements above, all MSAC grantees must ensure that any programming remains accessible to all, and if needed, conduct programs in accessible venues other than their own organization in order to meet accessibility requirements.
+In addition to the requirements above, all MSAC grantees must ensure that any programming remains accessible to all and, if needed, conduct programs in accessible venues other than their own organization in order to meet accessibility requirements.
 Grantees are required to:

-- Comply with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1991, as amended - Prohibit discrimination on the basis of: (a) political or religious opinion or affiliation, marital status, race, color, creed, sexual orientation, or national origin: of (b) gender expression, sex, or age, except when age or sex constitute a bona fide occupational qualification; or (c) the physical or mental disability of a qualified individual with a disability - Designate an Accessibility Point of Contact to ensure compliance, receive accommodation requests, and document grievances, as well as publish direct contact information for the Point of Contact to the public

-- Create and publicly share a grievance procedure to allow stakeholders to address any events or programs that are inaccessible - Upon request, submit documentation of operations and compliance with the above
+- Comply with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act of 1991, as amended - Prohibit discrimination on the basis of: (a) political or religious opinion or affiliation, marital status, race, color, creed, sexual orientation, or national origin: of (b) gender expression, sex, or age, except when age or sex constitute a bona fide occupational qualification; or (c) the physical or mental disability of a qualified individual with a disability - Designate an Accessibility Point of Contact to ensure compliance, receive accommodation requests, and document grievances, as well as publish direct contact information for the Point of Contact to the public - Create and publicly share a grievance procedure to allow stakeholders to address any events or programs that are inaccessible - Upon request, submit documentation of operations and compliance with the above